JingboYang/SimpleAudioRecognition/README.md

 ## Contents

 In this repository, you will find all components of our project.
 We have created tutorials for these projects as well.
+These tutorials describe how our project should be used and how to setup individual IPs.

 We used Xilinx WebPACK (download page [here](https://www.xilinx.com/support/download.html)).
 All of our Python code should work with both Python2 and Python3.
 You should run our Python code on Linux or Mac to accomodate hardcoded file path.